ianhyzy/blog.ian.gay/_posts/2019-06-05-Using Tiller on mobile.md

 ### Managing transactions on mobile

 [Tiller](https://tillerhq.com) is a service that syncs all of your financial data to a Google sheet, and it comes with several great templates to organize your finances.
 You'll get an overview of your accounts and transactions, and can add additional templates to budget or track debt.
-I use a category template to categorize all my transaction about once a day to stay on top of my finances - and Tiller has built-in sheets with functions you can run to see all your category spending in one easy view.
+I use a category template to categorize all my transactions about once a day to stay on top of my finances - and Tiller has built-in sheets with functions you can run to see all your category spending in one easy view.

 I wanted a way to view and categorize transactions on mobile, but Google Sheets isn't a great user experience on a small mobile device in portrait mode.
 This is where [Glide](https://glideapps.com) comes in.
 Glide attaches to a Google Spreadsheet and then creates a mobile web app using the data in the Sheet.
 I used Glide with my Tiller sheet to design a beautiful and functional app that allows me to stay on top of my finances at any time in just the way I want, without giving data to a third-party like Mint or Personal Capital.